“AI Is Depleting Not Only Our Jobs But Also Our Resources”

 Larena Xalim Palas, Founder of Ethical Tech Society

-Palas warned that most AI data center cooling uses freshwater, often sourced from irrigation or municipal supplies, diverting resources needed by communities and agriculture AP News+15Wikipedia+15Bloomberg com+15.
+Palas cautioned that the majority of AI data center cooling uses freshwater, which is frequently taken from municipal or irrigation supplies, depleting resources that are needed by agriculture and communities.

-Communities in Spain, India, Chile, Uruguay, and parts of the USA (notably Texas, Arizona, and the UK) have raised alarms against AI data centers draining local freshwater reserves in drought-prone regions Wikipedia.
+In drought-prone areas, communities in Spain, India, Chile, Uruguay, and parts of the United States (particularly Texas, Arizona, and the United Kingdom) have expressed concern about AI data centers depleting local freshwater supplies.

 Training and operating large language models escalate this footprint.
-For example, training GPT‑3 is estimated to have consumed 700,000 L of fresh water and 490 metric tons of CO₂, equivalent to powering 98 U.S. homes for a year , arXiv+2arXiv+2Wikipedia+2.
-Inference workloads across billions of prompts add vastly more over time arXiv.
+For example, training GPT‑3 is estimated to have consumed 700,000 L of fresh water and 490 metric tons of CO₂, equivalent to powering 98 U.S. homes for a year.
+Inference workloads across billions of prompts add vastly more over time.

 6. Tech Giants’ Water Commitments & Criticism